 Which method do you think is will save you time?

 Multi-Site Single Install

 The support for multi-site single installs, gives the ability for 1 install which links with multiple SIMS databases (A licenses is still required per SIMS instance).
-The user is then able to select the database they wish to connect upon opening DMSA.

 Embedded barcodes - SIMS Mail merge

 By adding an additional field to the mail merge template which is then converted to a barcode font within SIMS, when documents are printed, each document will feature a unique barcode, meaning that documents can be sent out to specific contacts, for example, a medical information request form featuring a specific pupils details, upon return, a user simply needs to be place the document on scanning device to then let DMSA take care of filing it in the correct pupils linked documents area in SIMS.

 When scanning a batch of documents for a class of 30 pupils, using the above method would take seconds to setup and then scan in to SIMS once all documents are returned, without DMSA, the process would be a task that would take time, impacting on staff efficiency, costing time and possibly end up with documents not being stored electronically and with the impending GDPR rules fast approaching, schools need to be considering doing this sooner rather than later.